LarsBekhof/scripts/README.md

 # Some helpful scripts
 Only the scripts which are actually maybe useful and work are described here.

+You likely want to add this repository to your PATH for easy usage.

 ## backlightctl
 Controls the screen birghtness for when xbacklight doesn't work.